How to Set up Your Watercolor Workspace for Carefree Painting

 Always have a checklist, even if it’s a mental one.
 Paper, brushes, palette, water, tissues, and any extra tools should be at hand, and arranged for maximum accessibility.

-Behind this, on the table is my jar of brushes (all kept bristle up, and clean) and a box of tissues.
-Make sure you have a variety of brush sizes, from a 2 inch brush for washes to a rigger, which is used for tiny detail.
-Before I begin the painting, I’ll choose two or three brushes that are favorites or are suitable for the painting size, and lay them beside the palette on the towel.
+Behind this, on the table is my jar of brushes (all kept bristle up and clean) and a box of tissues.
+Make sure you have a variety of brush sizes, from a 2 or 3 inch brush for washes to a rigger, which is used for tiny detail.
+Before beginning to paint, t I’ll choose two or three brushes that are favorites or are suitable for the painting size and lay them beside the palette on the towel.
 This way, the right brush is always within reach.